Austin Pedestrian Accident Lawyers

 How we serve Austin clients

 Patterson Law Group does not maintain a brick-and-mortar office in Austin.
-We serve Austin-area clients from our San Antonio office (about 80 miles south on I-35) and our Fort Worth office.
-We know that PIP and UM/UIM on your own auto policy generally apply to a pedestrian or e-scooter rider struck by an at-fault driver.
-We also handle the Texas Tort Claims Act notice windows when a City of Austin, Travis County, or CapMetro vehicle was involved.
+We serve our Austin-area clients from our physical offices in Fort Worth, Arlington, and San Antonio (about 80 miles south on I-35).
+The initial case review is by phone or Zoom — at no cost — and our attorneys travel to Austin for depositions, mediations, court hearings, and trial.
+We know that PIP and UM/UIM on your own auto policy generally apply to a pedestrian or e-scooter rider struck by an at-fault driver — a coverage path many pedestrians and their families never realize they have.
+We handle Texas Tort Claims Act notice windows when a City of Austin, Travis County, CapMetro, or UT Austin vehicle was involved, and we know Austin's Vision Zero initiative and the §552.001 et seq. right-of-way framework that decides comparative fault in Texas pedestrian cases.

 What to do after an Austin pedestrian or e-scooter crash